jgray13/hello-world/README.md

 My introduction -

 My name is Jen.
 I am a self-taught front end web developer, with a background in SEO.
-I also have a keen interest in computing and inormation technology in general.
+I also have a keen interest in computing and information technology in general.

 I began studying web development in August 2017.
 To begin with, I focused on studying HTML and CSS, then moved onto learning javaScript in 2019.
 More recently, I have been studying PHP which has given me an insight into back end web development.